CUSTOM ACCESSORY RACKS for your sump, see photos and details below......

 Custom Accessory Rack, built to fit your sump

-CUSTOM ACCESSORY RACK TO HOLD THE FILTER CYLINDERS AND BIO-REACTOR IN YOUR SUMP!
+CUSTOM ACCESSORY RACK TO HOLD THE MEDIA REACTOR AND BIO-REACTOR IN YOUR SUMP!
 Consolidate your multi-canister brand and multi-pump mess into an organized work of superb filtration!

 NOTHING ELSE COULD BE AS COMPACT, AS EASY, AND AS ORGANIZED AS THIS!

-Shown installed in LF1-200/300 sump with Bio-Reactor and two Filter Cylinders.
+Shown installed in LF1-200/300 sump with Bio-Reactor and two Media Reactors.
 All three run with a single submersible pump!
 Independent control of each reactor and each can be removed individually as needed for maintenance.
 It can't get any simpler folks unless you hire someone to do it for you!

 Lifereef Bio-Reactor with reverse-flow fluidization